 Focal Range

-Tamron 15-30mm f2.8 VC USD has a focal range of 15-30mm and 2.0X zoom ratio .
-When it is mounted on an APS-C sensor camera with 1.5x crop, it provides an 35mm (FF) equivalent of 22.5 - 45mm.
+2.0X zoom ratio .
+When it is mounted on an APS-C sensor camera with 1.5x crop, it provides a 35mm (FF) equivalent of

-Sony DT 11-18mm F4.5-5.6 has a focal range of 11-18mm and 1.6X zoom ratio which has an effective (full-frame 35mm equivalent) focal range of 16.5-27mm when used on a APS-C / DX format camera.
+On the other hand, the Sony DT 11-18mm F4.5-5.6 has a focal range of 11-18mm and 1.6X zoom ratio which has an effective (full-frame 35mm equivalent) focal range of 16.5-27mm when used on a APS-C / DX format camera.